pencyl/es6-book/variables/let.md

 letScope();
 ```
 The price variable defined in our `if (true)` block is only scoped to that block.

+A reference error is now thrown if you try to access the price variable outside it's block.

 Let's swap the values of an array, using a temporary variable, but keeping that temporary variable hidden away in it's own block.